 What is a datum target?
 Datum target definition

 Datum targets are set of points, line or area required to establish datum on irregular surfaces.

-We all know that irregular surfaces are difficult to measure as those can not be placed properly on any fixtures.
+We all know that irregular surfaces are difficult to measure as they can not be placed properly on any fixtures.
 So it is essential to establish a virtual datum that can come in contact with the surface of the fixture for measurement.
 Datum targets create those virtual datums.

 You may like to read: What is MMC and LMC in GD & T

 Why datum targets are required?

-So instead of declaring a whole surface as datum which is not possible for irregular surfaces, engineer shows datum points that should come in contact with the datum feature simulator. a fixture or measuring equipment to establish simulated datums.
+So instead of declaring a whole surface as datum which is not possible for irregular surfaces, the engineer shows datum points that should come in contact with the datum feature simulator. a fixture or measuring equipment to establish simulated datums.

-To create datums from datum targets there those be minimum three datum points on a surface.
+To create datums from datum targets there those be a minimum of three datum points on a surface.
 Those datum points should not be in a line.
-When we connect those datum point , we get the virtual datum.
+When we connect those datum points, we get the virtual datum.